 The following statement can be included verbatim: A humanitarian use device is one which is used for conditions or diseases which typically affect fewer than 4000 people in the United States per year.

-NOTE: The following section must be kept verbatim, unless in italics below (delete this statement when you have completed the preparation of your consent form).
+NOTE: The following sections may not apply to your study.
+If not applicable, you can delete these headings and sections.